Skip to main content

 • Check-in meetings must they attend

-• Satisfaction surveys must they receive and fill in
+• Satisfaction surveys they must complete

-And you're ready to automate the onboarding tasks you just structured and outlined.
+Once that's done, you're ready to automate the onboarding tasks you just structured and outlined.

-4. Invest in the appropriate tools
+4. Invest in the Right Software

 Consider the steps and timeline in your 30-60-90-day plan, plus the roles involved in each step.
 They're the input you need for setting up the automated employee onboarding software to run the workflows you just defined.